jackmellis/vuenit/README.md

 ## http
 Creates a mock http object.
 This mimics the pattern of many ajax modules, and *axios* in particular.
 The idea is that you would inject a $http property into your Vue component and use it to mock ajax requests in your code.

-The returned object a callable function that takes a configuration object.
+The returned object is a callable function that takes a configuration object.
 ```javascript
 var $http = vuenit.http();
 $http({